mengshuaiyang/DesignPatterns/factory-pattern.md

 }
 ```

-Õâ¸ö·´ÉäÊµÏÖÓĞ×Ô¼ºµÄÈ±µã¡£×îÖ÷ÒªµÄÊÇĞÔÄÜ¡£Éæ¼°·´ÉäµÄ´úÂëµÄĞÔÄÜÉõÖÁ¿ÉÒÔ½µµÍµ½·Ç·´Éä´úÂëµÄ¼«ÏŞµÄ10£¥¡£ÁíÒ»¸öÎÊÌâÊÇ²¢·ÇËùÓĞ±à³ÌÓïÑÔ¶¼Ìá¹©·´Éä»úÖÆ¡£
+è¿™ä¸ªåå°„å®ç°æœ‰è‡ªå·±çš„ç¼ºç‚¹ã€‚æœ€ä¸»è¦çš„æ˜¯æ€§èƒ½ã€‚æ¶‰åŠåå°„çš„ä»£ç çš„æ€§èƒ½ç”šè‡³å¯ä»¥é™ä½åˆ°éåå°„ä»£ç çš„æé™çš„10ï¼…ã€‚å¦ä¸€ä¸ªé—®é¢˜æ˜¯å¹¶éæ‰€æœ‰ç¼–ç¨‹è¯­è¨€éƒ½æä¾›åå°„æœºåˆ¶ã€‚
-[^_^]:This reflection implementation has its own drawbacks.
+[^_^]: This reflection implementation has its own drawbacks.
 The main one is performance.
 When the reflection is used the performance on code involving reflection can decrease even to 10% of the poerfomance of a non reflection code.
 Another issue is that not all the programming languages provide reflection mechanism.

-#### Àà×¢²á¡ª¡ª±ÜÃâ·´Éä
+#### ç±»æ³¨å†Œâ€”â€”é¿å…åå°„
-[^_^]:#### Class Registration - avoiding reflection
+[^_^]: #### Class Registration - avoiding reflection

-ÕıÈçÎÒÃÇÔÚÉÏÒ»¶ÎÖĞ¿´µ½µÄÄÇÑù£¬¹¤³§¶ÔÏóÔÚÄÚ²¿Ê¹ÓÃHashMapÀ´±£³Ö²ÎÊı£¨ÔÚÎÒÃÇµÄÀı×ÓÖĞÊÇ×Ö·û´®£©ºÍ¾ßÌå²úÆ·ÀàÖ®¼äµÄÓ³Éä¡£×¢²áÊÇ´Ó¹¤³§Íâ²¿½øĞĞµÄ£¬ÒòÎª¶ÔÏóÊÇÊ¹ÓÃ·´Éä´´½¨µÄ£¬ËùÒÔ¹¤³§²»ÖªµÀ¶ÔÏóÀàĞÍ¡£
+æ­£å¦‚æˆ‘ä»¬åœ¨ä¸Šä¸€æ®µä¸­çœ‹åˆ°çš„é‚£æ ·ï¼Œå·¥å‚å¯¹è±¡åœ¨å†…éƒ¨ä½¿ç”¨HashMapæ¥ä¿æŒå‚æ•°ï¼ˆåœ¨æˆ‘ä»¬çš„ä¾‹å­ä¸­æ˜¯å­—ç¬¦ä¸²ï¼‰å’Œå…·ä½“äº§å“ç±»ä¹‹é—´çš„æ˜ å°„ã€‚æ³¨å†Œæ˜¯ä»å·¥å‚å¤–éƒ¨è¿›è¡Œçš„ï¼Œå› ä¸ºå¯¹è±¡æ˜¯ä½¿ç”¨åå°„åˆ›å»ºçš„ï¼Œæ‰€ä»¥å·¥å‚ä¸çŸ¥é“å¯¹è±¡ç±»å‹ã€‚
-[^_^]:As we saw in the previous paragraph the factory object uses internally a HashMap to keep the mapping between parameters (in our case Strings) and concrete products class.
+[^_^]: As we saw in the previous paragraph the factory object uses internally a HashMap to keep the mapping between parameters (in our case Strings) and concrete products class.
 The registration is made from outside of the factory and because the objects are created using reflection the factory is not aware of the objects types.

-ÎÒÃÇ²»ÏëÊ¹ÓÃ·´Éä,µ«Í¬Ê±ÎÒÃÇÏ£Íû¼õÉÙ¹¤³§ºÍ¾ßÌå²úÆ·Ö®¼äµÄñîºÏ¡£ÓÉÓÚ¹¤³§Ó¦¸Ã²»ÖªµÀ²úÆ·£¬ÎÒÃÇ±ØĞë½«¹¤³§ÍâµÄ¶ÔÏóµÄ´´½¨ÒÆ¶¯µ½ÁË½â¾ßÌå²úÆ·ÀàµÄ¶ÔÏó¡£ÄÇ½«ÊÇ¾ßÌåµÄÀà¼¶±¾Éí¡£
+æˆ‘ä»¬ä¸æƒ³ä½¿ç”¨åå°„,ä½†åŒæ—¶æˆ‘ä»¬å¸Œæœ›å‡å°‘å·¥å‚å’Œå…·ä½“äº§å“ä¹‹é—´çš„è€¦åˆã€‚ç”±äºå·¥å‚åº”è¯¥ä¸çŸ¥é“äº§å“ï¼Œæˆ‘ä»¬å¿…é¡»å°†å·¥å‚å¤–çš„å¯¹è±¡çš„åˆ›å»ºç§»åŠ¨åˆ°äº†è§£å…·ä½“äº§å“ç±»çš„å¯¹è±¡ã€‚é‚£å°†æ˜¯å…·ä½“çš„ç±»çº§æœ¬èº«ã€‚
-[^_^]:We don't want to use reflection but in the same time we want to have a reduced coupling between the factory and concrete products.
+[^_^]: We don't want to use reflection but in the same time we want to have a reduced coupling between the factory and concrete products.
 Since the factory should be unaware of products we have to move the creation of objects outside of the factory to an object aware of the concrete products classes.
 That would be the concrete class itself.

-ÎÒÃÇÔÚ²úÆ·³éÏóÀàÖĞÌí¼ÓÁËÒ»¸öĞÂµÄ³éÏó·½·¨¡£Ã¿¸ö¾ßÌåÀà¶¼½«ÊµÏÖ´Ë·½·¨ÒÔ´´½¨ÓëÆä×ÔÉíÏàÍ¬ÀàĞÍµÄĞÂ¶ÔÏó¡£ÎÒÃÇ»¹±ØĞë¸ü¸Ä×¢²á·½·¨£¬ÒÔ±ãÎÒÃÇ×¢²á¾ßÌåµÄ²úÆ·¶ÔÏó¶ø²»ÊÇClass¶ÔÏó¡£
+æˆ‘ä»¬åœ¨äº§å“æŠ½è±¡ç±»ä¸­æ·»åŠ äº†ä¸€ä¸ªæ–°çš„æŠ½è±¡æ–¹æ³•ã€‚æ¯ä¸ªå…·ä½“ç±»éƒ½å°†å®ç°æ­¤æ–¹æ³•ä»¥åˆ›å»ºä¸å…¶è‡ªèº«ç›¸åŒç±»å‹çš„æ–°å¯¹è±¡ã€‚æˆ‘ä»¬è¿˜å¿…é¡»æ›´æ”¹æ³¨å†Œæ–¹æ³•ï¼Œä»¥ä¾¿æˆ‘ä»¬æ³¨å†Œå…·ä½“çš„äº§å“å¯¹è±¡è€Œä¸æ˜¯Classå¯¹è±¡ã€‚
-[^_^]:We add a new abstract method in the product abstract class.
+[^_^]: We add a new abstract method in the product abstract class.
 Each concrete class will implement this method to create a new object of the same type as itself.
 We also have to change the registration method such that we'll register concrete product objects instead of Class objects.

 ```java
 abstract class Product